RauniMF13/Rauni_CSE3150/Week_3/readme.md

 ```bash
 git pull
 ```
-2. Clone the doctest repo and place it in the same directory as the Rauni_CSE3150 folder:
+2. If you haven't already, clone the doctest repo and place it in the same directory as the Rauni_CSE3150 folder:
 ```bash
 git clone https://github.com/doctest/doctest.git
 ```